noahsub/Aspenlog/guide.md

 downloading the latest release of the frontend from the releases page and running it.
 You can then enter the domain of in the `Connection Details` page and click `Connect`.
 If the frontend connects to the backend, everything is set up correctly.
 If it does not connect, ensure that you have followed all the steps in this guide correctly.

+## Debugging the Frontend
+If for some reason requests are failing to communicate with the backend, you can see what is causing the issue by pressing ctrl + shift + i in the frontend application to open the developer tools.
+You can then navigate to the `Network` tab to see the requests being made and their responses.